etjoy82/Recursive-Intelligence-Expansion/README.md

 Using natural language through User-Level AI Meta Programming (ULAMP), the entire system becomes a living dialogue—one that can be practiced in real time, by anyone, with any capable AI.

+Each of these technologies operates together and independently.
+They are unified under the project banner of RIEM{}, but TSL, E#, and ULAMP are individual projects in their own right.

 TSL is the lens.
 E# is the map.
 RIEM{} is how we move.
 Together, they invite you to explore in layers, reflect in loops, and build what comes next.